nakuljaunjal19/nyc-motor-vehicle-collision-analysis/README.md

 # New York Motor Vehicle Collision Analysis

 This project analyzes motor vehicle collision data from New York City using Tableau.
-The analysis focuses on understanding when collisions happen, where they are concentrated, the major factors behind them, and areas with higher pedestrian and cyclist risk.
+I looked at when collisions happen, where they occur most often, the main contributing factors, and areas with higher pedestrian and cyclist risk.

-The detailed dashboard analysis focuses on Brooklyn.
+The detailed analysis focuses on Brooklyn.

 ## Tableau Dashboard